Currumbin Waters

 Currumbin Waters has a typical household mix, with a higher-than-average median household size

-Family households account for 74.5% of all households, including 34.0% couples with children, 26.0% couples without children, and 13.0% single parent families.
-Non-family households make up the remaining 25.5%, with lone person households at 22.6% and group households comprising 3.2%.
-The median household size is 2.6 people, larger than the Rest of Qld average of 2.4.
+Family households constitute 74.5 percent of all households, including 34.0 percent couples with children, 26.0 percent couples without children, and 13.0 percent single parent families.
+Non-family households comprise the remaining 25.5 percent, with lone person households at 22.6 percent and group households comprising 3.2 percent of the total.
+The median household size is 2.6 people, which is larger than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households